 Dredging is also extremely dangerous, and maritime workers get injured daily.
 These injuries can take months or years to heal, and some result in lifelong disabilities or even death.
 Today we have unique protections for maritime workers to ensure that such injuries are compensated, and maritime workers can file for benefits when they get hurt on the job.

-If you sustain injuries as a dredge worker, the lawyers at Montagna Maritime Law have years of experience dealing with these kinds of cases and fighting for injured maritime workers.
+If you sustain injuries as a dredge worker, the dredge accident lawyers at Montagna Maritime Law have years of experience dealing with these kinds of cases and fighting for injured maritime workers.
 Get in touch with us right away at 877-622-8100 for representation and legal advice.